 5.1.4.
 A grade reduction or no credit for the applicable course.

 5.1.5.
 A recommendation to the President to expel the Student from the University

 5.1.7.
 Revocation of a degree, diploma, certificate, or other academic credential.

 5.1.8.
 Denial of admission or readmission to the University, and forfeiture of University awards or financial assistance.

 5.2.
-All penalties for academic misconduct will be recorded with the Office of Academic Integrity and Appeals.
+All penalties for academic misconduct will be recorded with the Academic Integrity office.